 4. Check the radiator

-There is a thermostat in your car system which acts as its conscience: it tells the engine how hard it needs to work.
+There is a thermostat in your car system that acts as its conscience: it tells the engine how hard it needs to work.

 All the time is running smoothly, your car will be happy, and able to maintain its own efficiency effectively.